|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While most Western versions of satay sauce are made with peanut butter, this one starts with real peanuts - and you'll taste the difference!
 Satay sauce can be used for a variety of purposes, from a sauce for chicken or beef satay to an Asian salad dressing to a dip for fresh spring rolls.
 Or use it to make a delicious cold noodle salad or as a marinade for grilled chicken or tofu.
-If you want to make the sauce vegetarian simply substitute soy sauce for the fish sauce.

 Watch Now: Real Satay Peanut Sauce